Yankees vs. Rangers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will hand the ball to Jacob deGrom (2-0) for his sixth start of the season.
+- The Rangers will send Nathan Eovaldi (2-2) to the mound for his sixth start this season.

 |Opponent